thebadcc/mfer-builder/README.md

 * Number of mfers to generate; and
 * A 28 character seed expressed as a string.

-A seed tells the function to pull necessary image layers, process any exclusion rules (e.g. long hair & hoodies, shirts & chains, etc.), and convert them into one image using html2canvas.
+The seed instructs the function to pull certain image layers, process any exclusion rules (e.g. long hair & hoodies, shirts & chains, etc.), and convert them into one image using html2canvas.

 **Seeds**